AdnanJoraid/Sales-Tax-Calculator/README.md

 # Sales-Tax-Calculator
-Sales tax calculator using Swift that supports all the provinces in Canada
+Sales tax calculator using Swift that supports the sales calculations for all the provinces in Canada

 ## Quick view of the application
 <a href="https://imgflip.com/gif/3q6p6u"><img src="https://i.imgflip.com/3q6p6u.gif" title="made at imgflip.com"/></a>